 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you also use blood pressure medicine (such as amlodipine, atenolol, clonidine, hydrochlorothiazide, lisinopril, metoprolol, Benicar®, Cozaar®, Diovan®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), or medicine to treat seizures (such as phenobarbital, phenytoin, primidone, Dilantin®).
-Tell your doctor if you use medicine for depression (such as amitriptyline, citalopram, clomipramine, desipramine, fluoxetine, imipramine, nortriptyline, sertraline, Cymbalta®, Effexor®, Elavil®, Lexapro®, Pristiq®).
+- Make sure your doctor knows if you also use blood pressure medicine (such as amlodipine, atenolol, clonidine, hydrochlorothiazide, lisinopril, metoprolol, Benicar®, Cozaar®, Diovan®), a blood thinner (such as warfarin, Coumadin®, Jantoven®), medicine to treat seizures (such as phenobarbital, phenytoin, primidone, Dilantin®), or medicine for depression (such as amitriptyline, citalopram, clomipramine, desipramine, fluoxetine, imipramine, nortriptyline, sertraline, Cymbalta®, Effexor®, Elavil®, Lexapro®, Pristiq®).

 - Tell your doctor if you use antacids or stomach acid reducers (such as Axid®, Prilosec®, Tagamet®, Zantac®).